pospeselr/tbblogger/README.md

 ## Usage

 Apply TbbLogger.patch to your firefox source.
+This patch does a couple of things:

+1. Adds TbbLogger.cpp and TbbLogger.h to the firefox build
+2. Adds %TEMP% to the directory whitelist on Windows
+3. Adds initial TBB_LOG messages toward the beginning of the parent and child process launch logic

-You will be able to add [fmtlib](http://fmtlib.net/latest/syntax.html) logging functionality by including the TbbLogger.h header:
+You will be able to add fmtlib-style logging functionality by including the TbbLogger.h header (see http://fmtlib.net/latest/syntax.html for fmtlib syntax).

 ```cpp
 ...